COUNTIFS Function in Excel with Multiple Criteria from Different Sheet

 • Thirdly, Physics!D5:D15 denotes the 3rd criteria range.
 Which refers to the cell values of the D column from the worksheet named Physics.

 • Here, “Pass” is the given criteria for all criteria ranges.
-This means the COUNTIFS function will count those cells which contain Pass as cell value simultaneously in the given 3 ranges.
+This means the COUNTIFS function will count those cells that contain Pass as cell value simultaneously in the given 3 ranges.

 • Subsequently, press ENTER to get the result.